THUDM/KOBE/README.md

 #### Track training progress

 - You can use TensorBoard.
 It can take (roughly) 12 hours for the training to stop.
 To get comparable results in paper, you need to train for even longer (by editing `epoch` in the config files).
-However, the current setting is enough to demonstrate the effectivenss our model.
+However, the current setting is enough to demonstrate the effectiveness of our model.

 ```bash
 tensorboard --logdir experiments --port 6006